shammancer/shammancer.github.io/source/about.html.md

 Collaborated with stakeholders in a quality review process to refine the user interface of multiple projects.

 # Skillz
-I'm proficient in writing code in C, Java, Python and Matlab.
+I'm proficient in writing code in Java, Python, C.

-I have experience working with Ruby, PHP, Javascript.
+I have experience working with Ruby, Javascript.

 I use Linux as my daily driver and I am also comfortable in a Windows environment.